ComputationalPathogens/MNBC/README.md

 -f (optional): Filtering threshold on the sequence length (an integer >= 0).
 Chromosomes with lengths below this threshold are ignored as well as all plasmids.
 The default value is 0 (i.e. all chromosomes are retained).
 -b (optional): Log file of the previous prematurely killed run (i.e. .out file in Slurm).
 This allows breakpoint resumption after the previous run exits abnormally.

-3. Run the following command to classify the reads against the database:
+<b>Step 3</b>: Run the following command to classify the reads against the database:
 ````
 $../jdk-17.0.10/bin/java -cp MNBC.jar -Xmx1G MNBC classify -k 15 -c 2 -d example/db/ -m example/taxonomy.txt -o example/result.txt -t 1 example/reads.fasta
 ````